hchiam/javascript-objects-bootcamp-prep-000/README.md

 object.
 The function should return the whole playlist.
 4. Create a function `removeFromPlaylist` which accepts two arguments (the playlist object and the artist name).
 The body of the function should delete the key-value pair from the playlist and return the updated playlist.
+5. To run tests, first navigate to the folder and run `npm install` (you may need to `npm audit fix`), then run `npm test`.
+You should get "all green" if your code passed all tests.

 <p class='util--hide'>View <a href='https://learn.co/lessons/javascript-objects'>Javascript Objects</a> on Learn.co and start learning to code for free.</p>